libyzxy0/libyzxy0-chat/README.md

 # A Chat Application
+A fast, secure and user friendly chatting web application, using vuejs, and socket.io.

-Project by Jan Liby Dela Costa (libyzxy0)
+**Project by Jan Liby Dela Costa (libyzxy0)**
 # Contributing

 Contributions are welcome to this project!
 If you'd like to contribute to libyzxy0 Chat application, please follow these steps: